 I've been running self-hosted services for a while now.
-What started as "hey, I wonder if I can host my own stuff" has turned into a setup that works well enough for my needs.
+What started as "can I host my own stuff?" turned into a setup that works for my needs.

-The real motivation here isn't saving money (though that's a bonus).
-It's more about making things work with whatever hardware I can get my hands on.
+The motivation isn't saving money (though that's a bonus).
+It's about making things work with whatever hardware I can get.
 I like understanding how the pieces fit together and seeing what I can squeeze out of limited resources.

 The Hardware Foundation